Christy is a self-taught baker who is still learning. She enjoys scaling down recipes to avoid wasting delicious goodies.

-- Once your macarons are cooled down you're going to flip over half the cookies and add filling, not too much because you don't want it to spill over, but not too little, it should be seen.
+- Once your macarons are cooled down you're going to flip over half the cookies and add the filling—not too much, though, because you don't want it to spill over.
+But you don't want it to be too little, either.
+It should still be seen.
 Then sandwich another macaron on top (the top won't have any filling on it, you're making a sandwich...you get it)

 - That's it!
-Hopefully you have beautiful lovely macarons that don't have a hollow shell like mine did!
+Hopefully, you have beautiful lovely macarons that don't have a hollow shell- ike mine did!

 These aren't easy, but they're fun to make.
 I will feel incredibly rewarded when I pull off a successful macaron.
 I promise to re-edit when I successfully figure this out!
 In the meantime, any tips or suggestions you have are very welcome!